 Why Are My Concussion Symptoms Getting Worse?
 Causes & Solutions

 Recovering from a concussion can be frustrating, especially if your symptoms seem to be getting worse instead of better.
 For many people, post-concussion symptoms fluctuate over time, making it difficult to predict recovery.
-If you’re wondering, "Why are my concussion symptoms not improving?" or "Why do I feel worse now than I did right after my injury?"—you’re not alone.
+If you’re wondering why your concussion symptoms aren’t improving—or why you feel worse weeks after your injury—you’re not alone.

 Understanding what causes post-concussion symptoms to worsen and learning how to address these issues can help you take control of your recovery.